Move Your Body (Marshall Jefferson song): Reception and legacy

-In 1995, American DJ Pierre picked the song as one of his "classic cuts", saying, "This is the ultimate party song, the most powerful I've ever heard.
+In DJ Mags 100th issue in October 1993, the track was listed on their top five tracks by DJ Pierre and Kevin Saunderson.
+DJ Pierre would list the song as being among his choice of "classic cuts" in 1995, saying, "This is the ultimate party song, the most powerful I've ever heard.
 You and your friends will want to jump up and down and sing all the words.
 It's got the most dominant house piano chord progression in house today; everybody has stolen those chords.
 That chord progression is essential in house/garage music."
-In 2011, The Guardian featured it on their A history of modern music: Dance.

-In 2014, Rolling Stone included it in their 20 Best Chicago House Records list, adding, "This track's claim to fame is the first use of piano on a house record — and its barnstormer melody on the keys would be imitated for decades.
+In 2011, The Guardian featured it in their "A History of Modern Music: Dance".
+In 2014, Rolling Stone included it in their "20 Best Chicago House Records" list, adding, "This track's claim to fame is the first use of piano on a house record — and its barnstormer melody on the keys would be imitated for decades.
 Jefferson culled the song's vocalists — including lead crooner Curtis McClain — from his post-office graveyard shift.
 And, with his lyrics, he helped foment the long trend of the self-referential track: house music about house music itself."

-In 2015, LA Weekly ranked it at number 10 in their list of The 20 Best Dance Music Tracks in History.

-In 2021, Rolling Stone placed "Move Your Body" at number 335 in their ranking of 500 Best Songs of All Time and in 2022, the magazine placed it at number eight in their list of 200 Greatest Dance Songs of All Time.
+In 2015, LA Weekly ranked it number 10 in their list of "The 20 Best Dance Music Tracks in History".
+In 2020, NME ranked it among "The 20 Best House Music Songs...
+Ever!".
+In 2021, Rolling Stone ranked "Move Your Body" number 335 in their list of "The 500 Greatest Songs of All Time". and in 2022, the magazine ranked it number eight in their "200 Greatest Dance Songs of All Time".
+In 2025, Billboard ranked it number 58 in their list of "The 100 Best Dance Songs of All Time".